ARWNI2S/TheCorporateWars/whitepaper/foundations/next-milieu/README.md

 >
 > There was no rebellion, no event triggered the fall of the Imperium.
 There never was any "virus", and the only "new era" I know... is today!

-***

 ## Milieu 1.2

-**The Corporate Wars** takes us 80 years into the future, picking up the classic Traveller� timeline, leaning on the "extended Golden Age" from GURPS.
+**The Corporate Wars** takes us 80 years into the future, picking up the classic Traveller™ timeline, leaning on the "extended Golden Age" from GURPS.

 In this future: the Third Imperium remains stable, opening relations with the Zhodani Consulate and at peace with the Solomani; paving the way for economic stability predictions unprecedented in the history of the Galaxy.